evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 group and each individual task.
 Tasks in a task group will not run the `pre` and `post` blocks in the YAML file; instead, the tasks will run the task group's setup and teardown blocks.

-Task groups can be configured directly inline inside the config's [build variants](#build-variants).

 ``` yaml
 task_groups:
   - name: example_task_group